 - Account Status Inquiry Fee

 The fees that Mastercard charges for credit card processing are called assessment fees.
 They’re one part of the total cost to process a credit card, along with interchange and the processor’s fees.
 Assessments are non-negotiable, and ideally, will be passed to you at true cost without markup.

 In practice, some processors do “pad” the assessment fees, pocketing the difference between the rates Mastercard sets and the rates they charge your business.

 When conducting an account status inquiry, the business doesn’t actually charge the card.
 Instead, the inquiry confirms that a card is valid.
 The fee can be charged for Address Verification and Card Verification Code requests.
 Businesses that rent out items (such as car rentals) typically use this type of inquiry.
 It’s less common for everyday retail transactions.

-As of 2018, Mastercard lists the Account Status Inquiry Fee at $0.025.
+Mastercard lists the Account Status Inquiry Fee at $0.025.
 It’s subject to change at Mastercard’s discretion.

 Note that the Account Status Inquiry Fee is different than Address Verification and Card Verification Code Fees, which apply when you use AVS or CVC during a transaction that includes charging the card.
 The Account Status Inquiry Fee is somewhat less common than fees for using AVS or CVC, as those fees apply when you use the tools during a transaction.

 Your processor should only charge the Account Status Inquiry Fee when you perform an action to trigger it, such as using AVS without charging the customer’s card/submitting the transaction for authorization.
 As such, you may not always see it on your processing statements.